spray/spray/docs/documentation/spray-util/index.rst

 ------------

-Apart from the Scala library (see :ref:`current-versions` chapter) *spray-util* only depends on Akka-Actor (with 'provided' scope, i.e. you need to pull it in yourself).
+Apart from the Scala library (see :ref:`current-versions` chapter) *spray-util* only depends on akka-actor (with 'provided' scope, i.e. you need to pull it in yourself).